djangodeployment/django-deployment-book/06-gunicorn.rst

    The default for this setting is 1.
-However, even if you use ``gevent`` on a single core virtual server, this is such an important setting that it's better to specify it explicitly in order to really know what you are doing.
+However, even if you use ``gevent`` on a single core virtual server, this is such an important setting that it's better to specify it explicitly and not rely on the default value.

 ``--log-file=/var/log/$DJANGO_PROJECT/gunicorn.log``
    I believe this is self-explanatory.